mdgmilen/FreelancersMarketPortal/README.md

 # FreelancersMarketPortal project

 Last update: 04May2023
-Summary:     Still, the quantity of the source-code is too low, i.e. it cannot be used to get a reasonable idea for my (MilenG) programming skills.
+Summary:     Still, the quantity of the source-code here is too low, i.e. it cannot be used to get a reasonable idea for my (MilenG) programming skills.
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  FreempSproduct microservice repo was created.